manishautomatic/pubnubheartrate/README.md

-#Realtime Heartrate monitoring on Android using PubNub
+#Realtime Heartrate Monitoring on Android using PubNub

 ##Introduction
 This is a prototype healthcare application consisting of a mobile app and a healthcare portal.
 The mobile app allows users to measure their heart rate using the phone's inbuilt camera and send the readings to the portal application which can be accessed by a doctor in realtime.
 The communication between the mobile app and portal is achieved via PubNub's realtime data stream network.

 ##Installation
-Install the app by downloading and apk file from the release page.
+1. Install the app by downloading the apk file from the release page.
-Run the portal appliciation under <github.io> link
+2. Run the portal appliciation under http://manishautomatic.github.io/heartrateweb/

 ##Usage
 Here is how you can use this application for measuring and publishing your heart rate.